Cigar-chomping UK entertainer Savile dies at 84

 "There are no suspicious circumstances surrounding the death," they said.

-Savile co-presented the first edition of "Top of the Pops," a long-running BBC television program featuring pop acts from the weekly chart, in 1964 and also appeared on the show's last program in 2006.
+Savile co-presented the first edition of "Top of the Pops," a long-running BBC television programme featuring pop acts from the weekly chart, in 1964 and also appeared on the show's last programme in 2006.

 As presenter of "Top of the Pops," Savile rubbed shoulders with some of the biggest stars of the 1960s.